amthreatt/amthreatt/README.md

 - 👋 Hi, I’m @amthreatt
 - 👀 I’m interested in ...
+Computational Math, and Software Engineering
-- 🌱 I’m currently learning ...Robotics
+- 🌱 I’m currently learning ...Algorithms and Analysis
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... athreatt@oxy.edu

 <!---